Okazakee/mcserver-lazymc-docker/README.md

 - [x] Better logging, remove useless console outputs and give the user clear and clean messages of what is going on.
 - [x] Replace Openjdk with Temurin -> reduced docker image size by 57.52%!
 - [ ] Add flag to disable lazymc.
-- [ ] Fix builds fetch if latest is not selected.
+- [ ] Fix fetch when user specifies a build number.
 - [ ] Build a webpage for the project.
 - [ ] Automatically update server variables inside lazymc.toml:
   - [x] Jar startup command.